 The STC-MGL chapter has an elected executive administrative council that works hand-in-hand with dedicated committee managers on the extended council.
 As a team, we run all chapter operations, support our members, maintain our website, post to social media, serve as advisors and mentors, plan and run events, and so much more!

 If you’re an STC-MGL member, you can run for an elected position on the executive administrative council.
 Not a member yet?
 Join here!

-Please email our our nominations manager for more information about supporting any of the roles described below.
+Please email our our nominations committee for more information about supporting any of the roles described below.
 We are always looking for talented, motivated people to grow with us.

 Oversees chapter operations, sets goals for the chapter, and helps members and volunteers plan, organize, and conduct the various chapter activities.
 The president takes over the immediate past president position in the following chapter term.

 Supports the president in all aspects of the chapter as needed and takes over the president’s role in the following chapter term.